-With non-essential retailers beginning to reopen from 15 June, a number of initiatives have been implemented to ensure Southampton city centre is a safe, comfortable place to visit.
+With many retailers and restaurants now being open, a number of initiatives have been implemented to ensure Southampton city centre is a safe, comfortable place to visit.
 The city might look a little different to before so on this page you'll find some helpful information and updates to help you have an enjoyable visit.

 Throughout the city centre, you will start to see floor markers to help you follow social distancing guidelines whilst queuing outside stores.
 These have been installed for your safety and to help minimise the spread of coronavirus.

 You may also notice:

 Preparations for the safe reopening of Southampton city centre have been jointly managed by GO!
 Southampton and Southampton City Council.
 Similar measures are also being put in place in selected district centres.
 You can read more about these measures here.

 To help ensure Southampton is a safe and enjoyable place for all to visit, please follow both government advice and regulations, and local guidance in the city.

 When shopping, please:

 It is now mandatory to wear a face covering in shops, supermarkets, theatres, museums, cinemas, galleries, beauty salons and hairdressers unless you have a medical reason not to.
 Please be aware that businesses can refuse your entry if you do not comply and the Police can fine you up to £100.
 You can find the full list of where to wear a face covering and how to make your own here.